KieranYogaraj15/Titanic/README.md

 # Titanic
 Kaggle Competition

-Achieved an accuracy of 78.468%, which placed me in the top 18% in the competition.
+Achieved an accuracy of 78.468%, which placed me in the top 18%.